Update: There is a much more detailed exploration of The Rum Diary here.

 Soon, however, Thompson persuaded his old friend Paul Semonin to come to San Juan.
 Semonin landed a job at the Star, and rented a better place with Thompson, outside the city.
 Soon Sandy Dawn Conklin, Thompson’s common-law wife, was living in the crowded beach hut.
 She was Semonin’s ex-girlfriend, and the couple’s nudity and outward sexuality made for an uncomfortable stay.

-During this period, Thompson published another piece, this time for his hometown newspaper, which had for the duration of his stay listed him as Caribbean correspondent.
+During this period, Thompson published another piece, this time for his hometown newspaper, which had for the duration of his stay listed him as a Caribbean correspondent.
 The article was about Semonin, describing him as a wandering Louisville son in the Caribbean, honing his skills as a painter.
-However, the article was completed fabricated, in no way endorsed by the subject, and contained quotes from Semonin that had never been uttered.
+However, the article was completely fabricated, in no way endorsed by the subject, and contained quotes from Semonin that had never been uttered.
 Semonin was enraged.

 Soon after this, Semonin and Thompson were arrested after a dine-and-dash attempt, and spent part of a night in jail, before being rescued by Kennedy.
 It was all Thompson’s fault, and he played out the whole affair as a theatrical farce, calling the police Nazis, and again enraging his friend.

-By the time that Thompson escaped Puerto Rico (through an attempt to get to Europe, but only making it as far as Barbados) he had the idea of a novel in his head.
+By the time Thompson escaped Puerto Rico (through an attempt to get to Europe, but only making it as far as Barbados) he had the idea of a novel in his head.
 The idea resulted in The Rum Diary.
 This novel drew heavily from his experiences in Puerto Rico, but was not entirely autobiographical.

 He wrote the novel between California and Colorado in the years following his departure from the island, but it was only following the success of his collections of letters that Thompson thought to look back at his old works, at his fiction.
-When he did, he found The Rum Diary as a thousand-page manuscript.
+When he did, he found The Rum Diary was a thousand-page manuscript.
 He cut six hundred pages and the result was a pleasant surprise for him and for the critics, who were expecting an embarrassment.

-But how much of The Rum Diary was truth, and how much fiction?
-Ralph Steadman, his old friend and the other half of Gonzo, said that, ‘It was him again, doing an assignment in Puerto Rico, doing small-time journalism.’
-Indeed, it’s easy to see that the surroundings in the book match other accounts, and the character of Paul Kemp doesn’t differ too greatly from that of Hunter S Thompson, but this was a time when Thompson was a young writers with his sights set firmly on writing novels, and his life acted as inspiration.
+But how much of The Rum Diary was the truth, and how much fiction?
+Ralph Steadman, his old friend and the other half of Gonzo, said that ‘It was him again, doing an assignment in Puerto Rico, doing small-time journalism.’
+Indeed, it’s easy to see that the surroundings in the book match other accounts, and the character of Paul Kemp doesn’t differ too greatly from that of Hunter S Thompson, but this was a time when Thompson was a young writer with his sights set firmly on writing novels, and his life acted as inspiration.
 Perhaps The Rum Diary is a novel like On the Road was a novel, just a cover for a twisted reality.
-Or perhaps it was indeed a novel in the tradition sense, and Thompson’s imagination had been set into action by his experiences as a struggling journalist.
+Or perhaps it was indeed a novel in the traditional sense, and Thompson’s imagination had been set into action by his experiences as a struggling journalist.

 The novel starts with a description of the setting and background, and quickly moves into what is effectively the story of Paul Kemp’s departure from New York.
 This doesn’t exactly fit with the story of Thompson’s departure, but it’s possible to see Thompson in the protagonist as he speaks in quick, sharp bursts of angry speech.
-“You rotten old bastard,” tells an old man after the guy almost sits on Kemp’s typewriter.
+“You rotten old bastard,” tells an old man after the man almost sits on Kemp’s typewriter.
 One hardly needs to stretch one’s imagination to see any incarnation of Thompson in this situation, responding in that manner.

 When Kemp arrives in San Juan, to write for the San Juan Daily News, we are presented with a deviation from the truth, in that Thompson clearly arrived for a job at El Sportivo.
 But this is what The Rum Diary is.
 It is a novel heavily influenced by Thompson’s time in San Juan, but not specifically about it.
 It is a re-imagining of the period.

 Soon Kemp is talking with Bob Sala, the staff photographer, who asks the newcomer why he came.
 ‘A man could do worse than the Caribbean,’ Kemp explains.
-Sala disagrees, and soon the novel departs from the brief glimpse at paradise, and enters the murky world of professional journalism.
+Sala disagrees, and soon the novel departs from the brief glimpse at paradise and enters the murky world of professional journalism.
 Kemp realises he has walked in on a bunch of drunks, with the good writers and good people dropping like flies.